-Steelblox does not offer direct lending, however we can connect you with various lending institutions that offer multiple types of financing programs.
-Check with your Project Manager for more information.
+Steelblox does not offer direct lending.
+However, we can connect you with various lending institutions that offer multiple types of financing programs.
+Check with your Sales Assistant for more information.

 Yes.
 ADU's are additions to your existing home.
 There are several options for financing:

 No. A Steelblox home or commercial structure will go up or down in value just like any traditional stick-built structure.
 Of course this is completely dependent on market conditions.

 Permit costs are determined by each local governing authority.
 Generally this information can be found on your local City's website.

 Other costs incurred include “soft costs” and “site costs”.